 There are many other sources of additional advice, and users should refer to the references placed at the end of each chapter for a bibliography of theory and practice relating to instruments and methods of observation.
 The references also contain national practices, national and international standards, and specific literature.
 They also include reports published by the World Meteorological Organization (WMO) for the Commission for Instruments and Methods of Observation (CIMO) on technical conferences, instrumentation, and international comparisons of instruments.
 Many other Manuals and Guides issued by WMO refer to particular applications of meteorological observations (see especially those relating to the Global Observing System (WMO, 2010c, 2010e), aeronautical meteorology (WMO, 2014), hydrology (WMO, 2008), agricultural meteorology (WMO, 2010b) and climatology (WMO, 2011a).

 Quality assurance and maintenance are of special interest for instrument measurements.
 Throughout this Guide many recommendations are made in order to meet the stated performance requirements.
 Particularly, Part IV of this Guide is dedicated to quality assurance and management of observing systems.
 It is recognized that quality management and training of instrument specialists is of utmost importance.
-Therefore, on the recommendation of CIMO, several regional associations of WMO have set up Regional Instrument Centres (RICs) to maintain standards and provide advice regarding meteorological measurements.
-Their terms of reference and locations are given in Annex 1.A.
+Therefore, on the recommendation of CIMO, regional associations of WMO have set up Regional Instrument Centres (RICs) to maintain standards and provide advice regarding meteorological measurements.
+These RICs play a key role for the implementation of WMO strategy for traceability assurance, which is set out in Annex 1.A.
+Their terms of reference and locations are given in Annex 1.B.
 In addition, on the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology (WMO, 2010a) a network of Regional Marine Instrument Centres has been set up to provide for similar functions regarding marine meteorology and other related oceanographic measurements.
 Their terms of reference and locations are given in Part II, Chapter 4, Annex 4.A.

 The definitions and standards stated in this Guide (see section 1.5.1) will always conform to internationally adopted standards.
 Basic documents to be referred to are the International Meteorological Vocabulary (WMO, 1992) and the International Vocabulary of Metrology – Basic and General Concepts and Associated Terms (VIM) (JCGM, 2012).